-2 miles west of Honiton, deep in wooded lanes, is this splendid, red-brick, early Victorian barn on a smallholding.
-Once a hay barn to the farmhouse across pretty gardens, it has recently been converted with considerable thought and attention to detail into two smart, contemporary cottages.
-To the front, neat lawned gardens; at the back, a pretty, flower-filled courtyard (table/chairs) with games summer house (table tennis, Pilates machine).
-Field for energetic ball games and a field for dog-exercising.
+2 miles from Honiton, deep in wooded lanes, a splendid, early Victorian hay barn on a smallholding, converted with considerable thought and attention to detail into two smart, contemporary cottages across pretty gardens from the farmhouse.
+To the front, neat lawned gardens; at the back, a pretty, flower-filled courtyard (table/chairs) with games room (table tennis, Pilates machine).
+Fields for energetic ball games and dog-exercising.
 For both, access is down 5 steps at the front, or via a longer but level route at the back (doorstep).
 Spring water.
 Local caterers can be recommended.
-Excellent, immaculate properties, 5 minutes' drive from the A30 and ¾ mile leafy lane walk to a pub.Grove Cottage (see arrow): from garden, door to open-plan living/dining/kitchen (slimline dishwasher, washer-drier, microwave, fridge-freezer) with sofa bed, woodburner and TV/DVD.
+Immaculate cottages, only ¾ mile leafy lane walk from a pub.Grove Cottage (see arrow): from garden, door to open-plan living/dining/kitchen (slimline dishwasher, washer-drier, microwave, fridge-freezer, electric cooker) with woodburner and TV/DVD.
 Stairs up to a double bedroom with plenty of room for a cot; bathroom (suite with separate shower).

 |Family friendly||Great for children of all ages|